jongrover/riot-js-bloggr/README.md

 # Riot JS Bloggr

-Youtube video tutorial that accompanies this code can be found at: [https://youtu.be/4DLlyQt53dY](https://youtu.be/4DLlyQt53dY)

 This is a tutorial on Riot.js a React-like micro library.
 In this tutorial I walk you through creating a simple blog app where a user can click on post titles to display individual blog posts.
 It focuses on Riot.mount and Riot.route

+The Youtube video tutorial that accompanies this code can be found at: [https://youtu.be/4DLlyQt53dY](https://youtu.be/4DLlyQt53dY)

 ## Instructions